-The Johnson County Department of Health and Environment is comprised of six divisions: Administrative Services, Child Care Licensing, Disease Containment, Environmental, Family Health Services, and Health Education.
+The Johnson County Department of Health and Environment is comprised of six divisions: Child Care Facilities, Health Services, Environmental, Community Health, Strategic Planning, and Business Operations.

 Services include: immunizations, communicable disease surveillance, TB testing, refugee health testing, prenatal, WIC, reproductive health, STD screening, HIV testing, child care facilities’ licensure, health education classes, workshops & trainings, injury prevention activities (Safe Kids Johnson County), chronic disease risk reduction activities, and senior and community wellness activities.